Slow-Roasted Thanksgiving Turkey

 - Remove the wrapping, the plastic leg ties, the neck and whatever other goodies might be hiding in a bag inside.

 - Thoroughly inspect your turkey.
-Give it a good rinse in the sink--remove any loose fat, pin feathers, or whatever other nasty things you might find lingering.
+Remove any loose fat, pin feathers, or whatever other nasty things you might find lingering.